Workers' Party (Brazil): Electoral history

-On 29 October 2006, PT won 83 seats in the Chamber of Deputies and 11 seats in the Federal Senate.
-Lula was re-elected with more than 60% of the votes, extending his position as President of Brazil until 1 January 2011.
+On October 29, 2006, PT won 83 seats in the Chamber of Deputies and 11 seats in the Federal Senate.
+Lula was re-elected with more than 60% of the votes, extending his position as President of Brazil until January 1, 2011.

-PT is now the second largest party in the Chamber of Deputies, the fourth largest party in the Federal Senate and has 5 state governorships.
+PT was now the second largest party in the Chamber of Deputies, the fourth largest party in the Federal Senate and has five state governorships.
 However, it only gained control of one among the ten richest states (Bahia).